4 Facts About Liberty Statue In Paris That You Must Know

 1. Lady Liberty

-The fact that the statue of liberty is frequently referred to as Lady Liberty is one of the four interesting facts about the Liberty statue in Paris.
+The fact that the Statue of Liberty is frequently referred to as Lady Liberty is one of the four interesting facts about the Liberty Statue in Paris.
 She is also represented as “Liberty Enlightening the World.”
-The creation of the statue of liberty, which consists of 350 separate sections, took more than 10 years to complete.
+The creation of the Statue of Liberty, which consists of 350 separate sections, took more than ten years to complete.

-The hue of the statue of liberty hasn’t changed much over the past 135 years, but now it resembles an electrical wire because copper is used across its whole exterior.
+The hue of the Statue of Liberty hasn’t changed much over the past 135 years, but now it resembles an electrical wire because copper is used across its entire exterior.
 After 20 years or so, it became all green.

-Designers could have made those metal sheets thicker, but the statue of liberty would have been considerably heavier and toppled under its weight.
+Designers could have made those metal sheets thicker, but the Statue of Liberty was considerably heavier and toppled under its weight.
 This is because the air and regular rains progressively oxidize the metal into a coating known as patina.

 Mini Liberty, a first-ever clay replica of the Statue of Liberty that stood only four feet tall, catalyzed the rest of history.
 The sculpture had given careful consideration to how it would be built.
 The statue would have developed holes if the metal had been a little thinner due to the metal’s severe oxidation and corrosion.

-The following statue model was a plaster, allowing the sculptor to add and improve on the statue’s details by enlarging them.
-The next woman was 33 feet tall.
-Then the artist created a statue of liberty that would stand in all countries.
+The following statue model was a plaster, allowing the sculptor to add and improve the statue’s details by enlarging them.
+Then, the artist created a statue of liberty that would stand in all countries.

 Over two hundred thousand Americans queued to board the ship carrying Lady Liberty after the monument was finished in France and delivered to America wrapped in hundreds of wooden containers.